 This sailboat here is the type of boat I am into.
 This monohull has a bowsprit, cutter rig, canoe stern and full keel makes it a traditional go anywhere kind of vessel.
 This one I believe is a 36 foot Hans Christian Cutter.
 I just love they way they look, too.

 All preferences aside, this is probably the only boat I can afford to buy right now.
 I don’t know what is going on here.
-I am pretty sure that boom isn’t suppose to be bent like that.
+That curbed boom on the fore mast is not doing so hot.

 OK, sorry that some of you had to endure my inner sailboat geek during our marina visit.
 I don’t know how I am going to do it but one day I will convince Marlene that going around the world in a sailboat is something she will not be able to live without.
 Until then, I am thankful to be able to see the country with my family in our awesome Airstream, while playing the lottery.